Documentation Index

 Example Response:

-Once processing is complete, your products will appear in Activate.
-Based on your category structure, products will be organized accordingly—for example, sweaters under Tops > Sweaters and t-shirts under Tops > T-Shirts.
+Once the workflow reaches COMPLETED, the products appear in Activate organized by category structure.
+For example, sweaters appear under Tops > Sweaters and t-shirts under Tops > T-Shirts.